ZaidZitawi/inventory-management-system/README.md

 2. **Database Setup**
    - Ensure you have a SQL database system (e.g., MySQL) installed and running.
-   - Execute the SQL scripts provided in the `sql/` directory to create the database and tables.
+   - Execute the SQL scripts provided in the `SQL/` directory to create the database and tables.

-3. **Application Configuration**
-   - Navigate to the application's root directory.
-   - Update the `config.json` (or relevant configuration file) with your database connection details.

-4. **Running the Application**
-   - Run `npm start` or the equivalent command based on your application setup to start the server.
-   - Access the application through the specified port on your local machine (e.g., `http://localhost:3000`).